maxh/maxheinritz.com/_posts/2022-11-19-prefixed-env-vars.md

 tags: ["software patterns"]
 ---

-When creating custom environment variables, it's best practice to prefix them in a way that indicates that they are made up.
+When creating custom environment variables, I find it's best to prefix them in a way that indicates that they are made up.
 The company name can be used for this purpose.
 Or some other made up term like "INTERNAL\_":

 ```
 INTERNAL_INITIAL_BOOTSTRAP_USER_PASSWORD